Lamb sets table on Thanksgiving as Cowboys beat Giants 28-20

 Mike McCarthy challenged the ruling that the toe-tapper was out of bounds.
 Referee Scott Novak was quite specific in upholding the call, saying a heel touched the back line before the second foot got down.

-The Cowboys were so confident about it being overturned, they had their PAT unit on the field after seeing the replay.
+The Cowboys — and Lamb — were so confident about it being overturned, they had their PAT unit on the field after seeing the replay.

+“I didn’t have a clean view of it, just based off the information, so I really wasn’t sure if he did get the heel down or not,” McCarthy said.
+“I did know he had the front part of his foot in based off what we saw up top.”

 Elliott had a season-high 92 yards rushing, and the Cowboys overcame two interceptions from Prescott, who threw for 261 yards.